-Vector would be junk if it couldn't ingest data.
+Vector wouldn't be very useful if it couldn't ingest data.
 A "source" defines where Vector

 should pull data from, or how it should receive data pushed to it.
 A pipeline